dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/vertica-configs.md

 **`Append strategy (default)`**:

 Insert new records without updating or overwriting any existing data. append only adds the new records based on the condition specified in the `is_incremental()` conditional block.
-The unique_key config parameter is required for using the merge strategy, the value accepted by this parameter is a single table column.

 <Tabs
   defaultValue="source"